 7 - Entertainment

-Dominionists of the Theonomy/Christian Reconstructionist flavor work very, very hard to distinguish themselves from Dominionists of the New Apostolic Reformation (NAR) variety, the latter with their wackadoodle services where adherents sometimes shake, quiver, bark like dogs, and deceive themselves into believing angel feathers, gold dust and "glory clouds" are manifesting.
-Christian Reconstructionists eschew all this nonsense, and rightly so.
-Christian Reconstructionists are also, as previously noted, much more theologically buttoned up and biblically grounded, with some of them being highly regarded, and for good reason, in the Presuppositional Apologetics department (Greg Bahnsen and Sye Ten Bruggencate come to mind here).
-But like their NAR counterparts, Christian Reconstructionists also believe they have a mandate from God to reclaim the culture, and the world.
+Dominionists of the Theonomy flavor work very, very hard to distinguish themselves from Dominionists of the New Apostolic Reformation (NAR) variety, the latter with their wackadoodle services where adherents sometimes shake, quiver, bark like dogs, and deceive themselves into believing angel feathers, gold dust and "glory clouds" are manifesting.
+Theonomists eschew all this nonsense, and rightly so.
+Theonomists are also, as previously noted, much more theologically buttoned up and biblically grounded, with some of them being highly regarded, and for good reason, in the Presuppositional Apologetics department (Greg Bahnsen and Sye Ten Bruggencate come to mind here).
+But like their NAR counterparts, Theonomists also believe they have a mandate from God to reclaim the culture, and the world.

 However, the reason we are not under the Old Testament civil laws, and should not seek to place ourselves back under them, is simple: Jesus fulfilled the laws perfectly, all of them, on our behalf.
 And thus, we're no longer bound by the Old Testament civil and ceremonial laws, but only the moral Law, which is a picture of God's character and nature, and thus stands eternally, and which serves for us as believers as a curb and guide in our Christian walks.